easymcp/easymcp/README.md

 EasyMCP gives you granular control over which tools Claude can access.
 For each third-party integration, you can:

+- Pick specific 3rd party services you want to integrate with
-- Enable only the specific functions you need
+- Enable only the specific functions you want to use
 - Control read/write permissions independently (e.g., allow reading emails but not sending them)
 - Manage authentication for each service separately